| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Data and information verification tests are built into the EAMS.

-Data Velocity Data is not processed electronically.
-People use manual records for decision making regarding assets.
-Data is processed in stand-alone systems (e.g. spreadsheets):
+| Data Velocity | Data is not processed electronically.
+People use manual records for decision making regarding assets. | Data is processed in stand-alone systems (e.g. spreadsheets): • Data processing requires heavy user involvement with little automation.

 • Data is only processed when it is required for meetings or at month-end.